 We’re not saying you have to go completely minimalist in the kitchen, but having too much clutter can often make the room feel crowded and dark.
 Choose a few decor items or must-have appliances to leave on the counters and keep the rest tucked away.
 We’re always fans of plants in a kitchen to keep the room lively.

 These ideas will help transform your dark kitchen into a light, bright space.
 Because it’s such an important room in your home, you want it to feel inviting and like a place you want to spend time.
 It’s also important to keep the room light for prepping and cooking.
 Because many kitchens also became workspaces during the pandemic, it also makes sense to have a bright space to get work done.

-Of course, this doesn’t mean your kitchen needs to be white from top to bottom — on the contrary.
-Using color in certain parts of the kitchen, say a center island or accent wall, will anchor the room and give it a focal point.
-Then, you can use the rest of the space to add lighter colors and decor.
-Once you implement any of the ideas above, you’ll be amazed how quickly you’ll notice a change in your kitchen.
+Once you implement any of the ideas above, you’ll be amazed at how quickly you’ll notice a change in your kitchen.
 It’s the heart of the home, and it should feel welcoming to all who enter.

 - Zillow says these are the 2024 home design trends to watch (and the ones on their way out)